RecordPlayerAdvice.comUpdated June 2026

 When comparing cartridges, you'll encounter stylus shape descriptions.
 These matter because the shape determines how precisely the stylus follows the groove modulations.

 Conical (spherical).
 The simplest shape.
 A round ball that contacts the groove wall at a relatively large surface area.
 Tracks well but misses fine detail.
 Common on budget and replacement styluses.
-Forgiving of record wear and misalignment.
+Forgiving of record wear and misalignment, the right choice for collections in rough condition.

 Microlinear (fine-line).
 An even thinner contact patch than elliptical.
 Tracks the groove modulations more precisely, extracts more high-frequency detail, and produces less record wear over time.
-The Audio-Technica VM95ML uses microlinear.
-Audibly better than elliptical on good systems.
+The Audio-Technica VM95ML and Ortofon 2M Blue use this profile.
+Audibly better than elliptical on good systems, inner-groove distortion in particular reduces noticeably.

 Shibata and line-contact.
 Originally developed for quadraphonic records in the 1970s, now used on premium cartridges.
-The narrowest contact patch.
+The narrowest contact patch of any common stylus type.
 Maximum detail extraction, minimum record wear.
-Sensitive to proper alignment — these styluses are less forgiving of setup errors.
+Sensitive to proper alignment, these styluses punish setup errors more than elliptical or microlinear types.

 For most listeners upgrading for the first time: elliptical is the right choice.
-The Nagaoka MP-110’s elliptical stylus represents the practical sweet spot between performance and price.
+The Nagaoka MP-110's elliptical stylus represents the practical sweet spot between performance and price for UK systems.

 How to Know Your Stylus Is Worn